open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-and-markdown.md

 Ensure you are logged in to GitHub with your account credentials.
 If you're unfamiliar with GitHub's layout and functionalities, visit [our repository](https://github.com/open-learning-exchange/open-learning-exchange.github.io) to explore around.

-**NOTE**: Existing GitHub users should confirm that their commit email address is set correctly.
-You can set it for each repository or globally.
-For detailed steps, refer to [Setting your commit email address on GitHub](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-on-github).
+**NOTE**: Confirm your commit email address on GitHub is set correctly.
+For detailed steps, refer to [Setting your commit email address on GitHub - GitHub Doc](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/setting-your-commit-email-address#setting-your-commit-email-address-on-github).

 ### 2.3 Introduction to Forking Workflow